coozoo/xkblayoutgroupmanager/README.md

 For example Mate Desktop go to System->Control Center->Keyboard Shortcuts.
 Press Add and set any name and path to this script

-It is allowed backward change (just path some parameter):
+It is allowed backward change (just pass some parameter actually it can be any):

 `$ ./layoutgroupmgr.sh b`

-If your desktop doesn't allow pass argument from shortcut you can use layoutback.sh and bind it to some shortcut to.
+If your desktop doesn't allow pass argument from keyboard shortcut you can use layoutback.sh and bind it to some shortcut to.

 You can add script to autostart.
 In this case first array parameters will be activated at boot.